 CMM 495.
-Senior Seminar (4) The capstone experience allows communication arts seniors to synthesize their entire program of studies.
+Senior Seminar (4) The capstone experience allows seniors in communication arts and media & performing arts to synthesize their entire program of studies.
 Students independently conceptualize, research, plan, implement and evaluate a substantial applied project or basic research effort, which will demonstrate application of the foundational theories, tools, and concepts necessary for communication study and practice; an understanding of the interactions between media and concepts necessary for communication study and practice; an understanding of the interactions between media and society; the ability to use media and tools appropriate to the discipline or subdiscipline and their responsibility to apply their knowledge, skills, and abilities in service to others.
 The capstone experience also includes a portfolio review prior to graduation.
 Senior standing required.